abhishek-kumar-code/Redfish_Public/Specification.md

 HTTP defines status codes that can be returned in response messages.

-Where the HTTP status code does indicates a failure, the response body contains an [extended error resource](#error-response) to provide the client more meaningful and deterministic error semantics.
+Where the HTTP status code indicates a failure, the response body contains an [extended error resource](#error-responses) to provide the client more meaningful and deterministic error semantics.

 * Services shall return the extended error resource as described in this specification in the response body when a status code of 400 or 500 is returned.
 * Services should return the extended error resource as described in this specification in the response body when a status code 400 or greater is returned.